simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-lambda-functions.md

 ##### Implementation

-The viewer request function is associated with the corresponding CloudFront trigger point.
-The function gets triggered when an viewer requests an image from CloudFront.
-Within the viewer request function we want to parse  and validate the resizing parameters `width` and `height` from the viewer request.
-If the query parameters are not provided, we will return the original image.
-Therefore the steps for the implementation of the viewer request function are:
+The viewer request function is linked to the corresponding CloudFront trigger point.
+The function is triggered when a viewer requests an image from CloudFront.
+Within the viewer request function, we want to parse and validate the resize parameters "width" and "height" from the viewer request.
+If the request parameters are not specified, the original image will be returned.
+Therefore, the steps for implementing the viewer request function are as follows:

-1. Intercept the viewer request.
+1. Intercept the query of the viewer.
 2. Parse the query parameters `width` and `height`.
 3. Validate the query parameters.
     * `width` and `height` must be numbers.
     * `width` and `height` must be positive integers.
     * `width` and `height` must be less than or equal to the maximum allowed image width and height.
-4. Return the request with valid resizing parameters or the original image if the resizing paramters where faulty.
+4. Return the request with valid resizing parameters or the original image if the resizing paramters where incorrect.

 ```typescript
 import { CloudFrontRequest } from "aws-lambda";